nephlm/gnosis2/docs/source/hero_creation/edges.md

 if a Hero pays a Favor, an attribute, chosen when the Edge is bought, always has at least one level of advantage, even if there is no appropriate Boon.
-* During a particular kind of challenge, if a Hero pays a favor, an attribute, chosen when the Edge is bought, can't roll less than the level of advantage.
+* During a particular kind of challenge, if a Hero pays a Favor, an attribute, chosen when the Edge is bought, can't roll less than the level of advantage.
 * During a particular kind of challege, if the Hero